 Make sure you meet the requirements: Students interested in applying for the BA/MA program in SIS must have at least a 3.5 GPA and are strongly encouraged to have a major or minor in SIS.
 If you do not meet these criteria, you are still welcome to apply to an SIS graduate program, but you will need to go through the standard application process.
 Students should apply in the semester in which they will earn between 75-90 credit hours.

 Plan ahead and ask questions: Review the degree requirements for the MA program(s) in which you are interested by exploring the SIS website or reading the University Catalog.
 Program worksheets outlining the requirements for each of the MA programs are also available on the SIS Graduate Advising Office website.
 If you are unsure of which program you would like to pursue, you are welcome to contact the SIS Graduate Admissions Office (SIS 112, x1646, email@example.com) to schedule an appointment with an admissions advisor.
-Before you apply you must meet with the Director of Undergraduate Advising in SIS.
-In this meeting, the Director of Undergraduate Advising will provide guidance based on your remaining undergraduate requirements.
+Before you apply you must fill out the BA/MA Intake Form and then meet with the designated BA/MA Undergraduate Advisor in SIS.
+In this meeting, the BA/MA UG Advisor will provide guidance based on your remaining undergraduate requirements.

 Consider the coursework that you’ve already completed: What upper-level (300-, or 400-level) courses have you already taken or would you like to take?
 Upper-level undergraduate classes are great opportunities to begin working with faculty who may share your academic and research interests.
 They are also an excellent source of strong letters of recommendation.
-(Make sure you consult with the Director of Undergraduate Advising before taking higher-level courses.)
+(Make sure you consult with the BA/MA UG Advisor before taking higher-level courses.)

 Information on when and how to apply is available here.